neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 - region = {SC, GM, WM, CSF, brain, brainstem, tumor, edema, cavity, axon, myelin}
 ```

-⚠️ Each label file (such as segmentations or disc label) must be accompanied by a JSON sidecar file.
+⚠️ Each label file (such as segmentations or disc label) should be accompanied by a JSON sidecar file.
 Convention (see this [issue](https://github.com/spinalcordtoolbox/manual-correction/issues/34)) for JSON sidecar files is the following:

 ```json
 {